rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 * `empty` does not accept any error information.
 It represents a failure of some unknown reason.
    I consider this problematic and an oversimplification.
-   Unless I can somehow introduce a meaningful zero-information (let me call it _noOp_) failure, this probably will bite.
+   Unless we introduce a zero-information (let me call it _noOp_) failure, this probably will bite.
+   I will leave it to you to ponder philosophical questions about _noOp_ (e.g. `Left []`) failure.
+   What does: nothing went wrong but the computation failed mean?
 * `(<|>)` semantics is unclear about error information.
 In particular, this definition will prevent any typeclass inductive programming that does interesting things with errors.
 *  `some` and `many` provide no error information about the failure that ended the production of the result list.
 Moving forward, I will not discuss `some` or `many` in this post.